-If your drug is in a cost-sharing tier you think is too high, start by talking with your provider.
-Perhaps there is a different drug in a lower cost-sharing tier that might work just as well for you.
-You can call Member Services to ask for a list of covered drugs that treat the same medical condition.
+Start by talking with your provider.
+Perhaps there is a different drug covered by the plan that might work just as well for you.
+You can call Employee Benefits to ask for a list of covered drugs that treat the same medical condition.
 This list can help your provider find a covered drug that might work for you.
-(Phone numbers for Member Services are printed on the back cover of this booklet.)
+(Phone numbers for Employee Benefits are printed on the back cover of this booklet.)